ankitjainb27/Full-Stack-Web-Developer-Nanodegree---Udacity/README.md

     - Returns: GameForm with current game state.
     - Description: Returns the current state of a game.

+ - **get_game_history**
+    - Path: 'game/game_history/{urlsafe_game_key}'
+    - Method: GET
+    - Parameters: urlsafe_game_key
+    - Returns: The history of the game containing steps-by-steps alphabet guesses, the state of the word and the state of the game (Won, Lost or Turns Remaining)
+    - Description: Return the game history of a particular game.

+ - **cancel_game**
+    - Path: 'gamecancel/{urlsafe_game_key}'
+    - Method: PUT
+    - Parameters: urlsafe_game_key
+    - Returns: GameForm with cancelled game state.
+    - Description: """Cancel a particular game"""

  - **make_move**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT